 Looking for the first time into the goggles, I said WOW.
 Thanks to the full HD screen, the EV900 has the best image quality of all FPV goggles I reviewed.
 No visible pixels, the colors are vibrant and the screen is very bright.

-The reception quality (FPV range) is widely depending on the VTX’s broadcast power and VTX antenna type.
-While together with the M80S (with 25mW VTX) I got stable signal from as far as 100 meters, with the HolyBro Kopis 1 (VTX set to 600mW) FPV range was more than I will ever need from a racing quad.
+The reception quality (FPV range) is widely dependent on the VTX’s broadcast power and VTX antenna type.
+While together with the M80S (with 25mW VTX) I got a stable signal from as far as 100 meters, with the HolyBro Kopis 1 (VTX set to 600mW) FPV range was more than I will ever need from a racing quad.

-I almost forgot to mention that as input for the screen you can toggle between: HDMI, RF A, RF B, Diversity or Analogue.
+I almost forgot to mention that as input for the screen you can toggle between HDMI, RF-A, RF-B, Diversity, or Analogue.
 No PIP feature, if you ask.

-Under the configuration menu you can adjust the: Contrast, Brightness, Hue, Saturation, Sharpness, Color temp, scale, Picture mode and noise reduction.
+Under the configuration menu, you can adjust the: Contrast, Brightness, Hue, Saturation, Sharpness, Color temp, scale, Picture mode, and noise reduction.

 Where to buy the Eachine EV 900 box goggles?

 Now, with 26% off you can have the EV900 from here for only $139.99.
-The price is justifiable if you have a low to medium budget for FPV goggles with HDMI input and FULL HD screen.
+The price is justifiable if you have a low to medium budget for FPV goggles with HDMI input and a FULL HD screen.